Saving on Food Costs: Meal Planning and Food Budgeting Tips

 - Canned tomatoes

 Saving money on your food bill means more than understanding what foods are wallet-friendly and waist-friendly.
 It also means understanding how to make the most of your time at the grocery store so you don’t overspend.
-Here’s what you can do to keep your spending at the store in line with your budget’s limits:
+Here’s a list of 5 tips to keep your spending at the store in line with your budget’s limits:

 1. Refer to the Fliers